web7wizard/Student_Placement_Record/README.md

 A full-stack web application built with Angular and Spring Boot to manage student placement records.
 This system provides a clean, modern, and user-friendly interface for Creating, Reading, Updating, and Deleting (CRUD) placement data.

+## 💡 Idea behind this project

+The inspiration for this project was to modernize the way university placement data is managed.
+Traditional methods using spreadsheets are often inefficient and error-prone.

+The core idea was to build a solution that would:

+*   **Centralize Data:** Replace scattered spreadsheets with a single, reliable database.
+*   **Improve Efficiency:** Provide a fast and intuitive interface for CRUD operations, saving administrators time.
+*   **Enhance Visibility:** Offer a clean dashboard to instantly view placement statistics and student success.
+*   **Showcase Full-Stack Skills:** Demonstrate the ability to develop a complete, end-to-end application using Angular and Spring Boot.

 ##   ✨ Key Features